-The Cardiology selective introduces students to the diagnosis and management of patients with cardiac diseases.
-The duration of the selective is 4 weeks.
+The Cardiology elective introduces students to the diagnosis and management of patients with cardiac diseases.
+The duration of this elective is four Weeks.

 - •Understand the signs, symptoms and management of common cardiac diseases. - •Understand and interpret laboratory tests, medical imaging and diagnostic studies employed in the assessment of cardiac disease.